Wrongful Termination Laws in Pennsylvania

 Learn More About Pennsylvania Wrongful Termination Laws

 If you are concerned about your termination and believe you may have been discriminated against, you deserve legal counsel to fight your case.
-You have protections and rights under the law, and you should not be fired based on your age, gender, race, national origin, pregnancy or religion.
+You have protections and rights under the PA laws on wrongful termination, and you should not be fired based on your age, gender, race, national origin, pregnancy or religion.

 At Weisberg Cummings, P.C., our employment lawyers can help determine whether you have a wrongful termination case.
 An experienced lawyer can help you pursue your case while you seek other employment.
 If you believe you may have a wrongful termination case, contact us today to schedule a free consultation with our experienced employment lawyers.